openshift/enhancements/enhancements/insights/container-scanner.md

     * Raw value (based on the existence of various files in the containers, eg  `$JAVA_HOME/release` for Java)
     * Optional
     * Value is a hash of the detected implementers: `Red Hat, inc., Oracle Corporation, Eclipse Adoptium` (list not exhaustive)
 * Runtime Information - The container scanner can selectively identify runtime libraries/frameworks that run in the containers.
+They are represented with the `RuntimeComponent` type that has the fields:
   * __`Name`__ - Name of the runtime used to run the application in the container
     * Derived value (set by the container scanner)
     * Optional - based on the capabilities of the container scanner to detect such runtimes